Why It's Time To Rethink Veganism

 But it seems to be taken a little more seriously now and more people are converting.
 What’s changed?

 In hindsight, followers of this diet in the early days could now be seen as forward thinkers given the current state of our global food production and the issues associated with it.
 The number of vegans in the UK is still relatively small but it is on the rise.
 Celebrities have helped raise the profile of veganism – particularly sports pros such as Lewis Hamilton, Jermain Defoe and David Haye, who have used a vegan diet to improve performance.
 Previously, this is an angle that simply wasn’t considered.

-Why might the man in the street want to go vegan in 2020?
+Why might the man in the street want to go vegan?

 Stats from last year’s Veganuary campaign show that, for the first time ever, health was the major driver for people taking part.
 However, they also showed that 87% of the participants were female.
 For men, to be perfectly honest, I think there are two big reasons why they might try veganism: they have a family who are keen to try this way of eating; or some blokes are enticed by the prospect of improving their health either to hit training goals or reduce disease risk.

 While veganism cannot be defined by sex, men do appear to have a different attitude towards meat.
 An interesting study published in the journal Frontiers in Psychology showed there is a strong meat-masculinity association.
 Researchers concluded that men associate meat with the concepts of ‘healthy’ and ‘delicious’, and value it more highly than women.
 It was also suggested that concepts of ‘power’ and ‘strength’ could mediate this meat-masculinity link.

 "SOME BLOKES ARE ENTICED BY THE PROSPECT OF IMPROVING THEIR HEALTH EITHER TO HIT TRAINING GOALS OR REDUCE THE RISK OF DISEASE."